ibexa/documentation-developer/docs/guide/extending_online_editor.md

 Templates for Content View in the Back Office would be `app/Resources/views/themes/admin/field_type/ezrichtext/custom_style/highlighted_word.html.twig` and `app/Resources/views/themes/admin/field_type/ezrichtext/custom_style/highlighted_block.html.twig` respectively (assuming Admin SiteAccess uses the `admin` theme).

-## Custom attributes and classes
+## Custom data attributes and classes

-You can add custom attributes and CSS classes to elements in the Online Editor.
+You can add custom data attributes and CSS classes to elements in the Online Editor.

 The available elements are: